 A receiving STA shall implement the applicable receiver requirements defined in Table 10-6 (Receiver caches) with the Status indicated as Mandatory.
 An MLD shall implement the applicable receiver require- ments defined in Table 10-6 (Receiver caches) with the Status indicated as Mandatory.
 All STAs affiliated with an MLD shall use RC14 in Table 10-6 (Receiver caches), where the duplicate detection cache is main- tained by the MLD, to assist the MLD in discarding duplicate individually addressed QoS Data frames belonging to a TID without BA negotiation that are transmitted from the STAs affiliated with another MLD.
-If either an MLD1 or an MLD2 is a non-QMF MLD, all STAs affiliated with the MLD1 shall use RC15 in Table 10-6 (Receiver caches), where the duplicate detection cache is maintained by the MLD, to assist the MLD1 in discarding duplicate individually addressed Management frame (except the frames that are excluded in 35.3.14 (Multi-link device individually addressed Management frame delivery)) that are trans- mitted from the STAs affiliated with another MLD2.
+If either an MLD1 or an MLD2 is a non-QMF MLD, all STAs affiliated with the MLD1 shall use RC15 in Table 10-6 (Receiver caches), where the duplicate detection cache is maintained by the MLD1(#19062), to assist the MLD1 in discarding duplicate individually addressed Management frame (except the frames that are excluded in 35.3.14 (Multi-link device individually addressed Management frame delivery)) that are trans- mitted from the STAs affiliated with another MLD2.
 All STAs affiliated with an QMF MLD shall use RC17 in Table 10-6 (Receiver caches), where the duplicate detection cache is maintained by the QMF MLD, to assist the QMF MLD in discarding duplicate IQMF (except the frames that are excluded in 35.3.14 (Multi- link device individually addressed Management frame delivery)) that are transmitted from the STAs affili- ated with another QMF MLD.
 An MLD shall implement RC16 in Table 10-6 (Receiver caches) maintained by the MLD to discard duplicate group addressed Data that are delivered from the associated MLD.
 A dupli- cated group addressed Data frame received on any link shall be discarded.
 The method used to handle the sequence number wrap around for duplicate detection is implementation specific.
 A receiving STA should implement the applicable receiver requirements defined in Table 10-6 (Receiver caches) with the Status indicated as Recommended.
 A receiving STA and a receiving MLD may implement the applicable receiver requirements defined in Table 10-6 (Receiver caches) with Status indicated as Optional.
 Applicability is defined by the Applies to column.
 The Status column indicates the level of support that is required if the Applies to column matches the received frame.
 The Multiplicity / Cache size column indicates the index- esindicesthat identify a cache entry and the number of entries that shall be supported.
 The Receiver require- ments column identifies requirements for the operation of this cache.
 The referenced requirements are defined at the end of the table.
 The requirements relate to caching information that identifies a cache entry and discarding duplicate MPDUs.

 (…existing texts…)